benedwards20xx/px/README.md

   - add health items
   - add keys or other item mechanics
   - make lava (late game water) dangerous
+  - make more levels and balance levels a little better
+  - update level looks

 Controls for the game are:
   - Arrow keys: Move player
   - Spacebar: Proceed through menus and pause game

+This game may  be incompatible with some browsers but was tested using Google Chrome and IE11.